tatianegercina/FinTech/01-Lesson-Plans/05-APIs/2/LessonPlan.md

 Navigate to the "Plaid SDK" section of the lesson slides, and introduce the Plaid SDK by highlighting how it is disrupting the FinTech data industry:

 * According to a [Forbes article from February 2019](https://www.forbes.com/sites/donnafuscaldo/2019/02/06/plaid-and-quovo-just-scratching-the-surface-with-data-aggregation/#6e169e401841), FinTech is transforming into a new data industry that focuses on and specializes in the democratization of financial services.
-This is largely due the startup **Plaid**, a company seeking to enrich and empower consumers through financial data and technology.
+This is mainly due the startup **Plaid**, a company seeking to enrich and empower consumers through financial data and technology.

 * Whether intentional or not, Plaid is becoming the Magellan of this new FinTech market, circumnavigating the centralized FinTech powers that be and plotting the course for a new, democratized approach to financial services.

-* As a FinTech company, Plaid has two customers in mind: the everyday person seeking to take ownership and control over their finances, and the developers seeking to design and build robust FinTech applications that enable financial analysis.
+* As a FinTech company, Plaid has two customers in mind: the everyday person seeking to take ownership and control over their finances, and the developers trying to design and build robust FinTech applications that enable financial analysis.

-* Plaid is tipping the financial scales by breaking down barriers and providing a self-service platform not for FinTech professionals but for FinTech consumers: a platform offering data and analytic needs to promote the decentralization of financial analytics.
-Plaid literally bestows upon users the processing power and data access points previously reserved just for financial elites.
+* Plaid is tipping the financial scales by breaking down barriers and providing a self-service platform, not for FinTech professionals but FinTech consumers: a platform offering data and analytic needs to promote the decentralization of financial analytics.
+Plaid bestows upon users the processing power and data access points previously reserved just for financial elites.

 * What exactly does Plaid do?
 Plaid brokers connections to users' bank accounts to create a one-stop-shop experience for financial management.
 Typically when analyzing data across multiple accounts, one would have to visit each financial institution and extract the desired data.
 Plaid streamlines this process by offering a platform that will broker the request for data extraction, so users do not have to do it manually.
-Plaid also offers analytics and insights products as well, helping users better understand trends in their data.
+Plaid offers analytics and insights products as well, helping users better understand trends in their data.

 * The Plaid API allows users to:

-  * Connect multiple bank accounts to Plaid platform.
+  * Connect multiple bank accounts to the Plaid platform.

   * Get account balances.